Llannelongue/greenDiSC/General_guidelines_ResearchGroup.md

 ### How do I submit?

-Make sure to take note of the next deadline for submission (check the [webpage](https://www.software.ac.uk/GreenDiSC) for updates\!).
-When you’re ready to submit, save this file as a .docx file and email it to us with your supporting documents at \<[info@greendisc.org](mailto:info@greendisc.org)\>.
+Make sure to take note of the next deadline for submission (check the [webpage](https://www.software.ac.uk/GreenDiSC) for updates!).
+When you’re ready to submit, save this file as a .docx file and email it to us with your supporting documents at [info@greendisc.org](mailto:info@greendisc.org).
 Once we receive it, expect an acknowledgement email confirming your submission.

 # What happens after submission?